 If you have not done it already, read my article on Pre-Amplifier Valves to find out about how these modify the incoming guitar signal.
 This article covers the output valves or power tubes that create the final volume and drive the speakers.

 Output, Power and Volume

 Output Valves can be recognized as the biggest, or at least tallest, tubes in the back of your amp, although a tube rectifier (if your amp has one) can also be mistaken for one of several output tube types.
 Your clue here will be that there’s usually only one rectifier, but at least two matching or similar output tubes in any amp, other than small single-ended “practice” amps such as a Fender Champ or a Gibson GA-5.
 Since valves started to be manufactured there have been many different types of output valves used in many different applications, not only in guitar amplifiers, but in radios, stereos, TVs etc. Today only a limited number are used and of those only a handful show up in guitar amplifier designs.
-The most common output valve types used in about 90% of current amplifier designs are the 6L6GC, 6V6GT, EL34, and EL84.
-A handful of amplifiers use KT66 and 6550 tubes.
+The most common output valve types used in about 90% of current amplifier designs are the 6L6GC valve, 6V6GT valve, EL34 valve, and EL84 valve.
+A handful of guitar amplifiers use KT66 and 6550 valve tubes.

 Other than EL84’s, which are the same diameter as preamp tubes (although taller) and use the same 9-pin socket, all of the most common output tube types use large 8-pin (octal) sockets.
 While they might appear interchangeable in terms of socket size, however, most have different circuit, voltage, and bias requirements, so they cannot simply be substituted one for the other in most amps.